Dumka: Culture

 Dumka District contains many Hindu temples, such as Basukinath, Sirshanath, Maluti Mandir, Shiv Pahar and Dharamsthana.
 Crowds visit these places during the month of Sawan.

 Hizla Mela (Fair) is organized every year in Hizla and continues for a week.
 It is a fair of great cultural importance, thousands of people visit during the fair.

 Politics

 The first Chief Minister of Jharkhand, Babulal Marandi, hailed from Dumka constituency.
 In 2000, when Jharkhand was carved out of Bihar, NDA came to power in Jharkhand with Marandi as the Chief Minister.

-Shibu Soren is another politician associated with Dumka.
-He also has a temporary residence in Dumka.
+Shibu Soren is another politician who is considered to be one of the founders of Jharkhand Mukti Morcha (JMM) and has a temporary residence in Dumka.
+Hemant Soren, the current Chief Minister of Jharkhand is the son of Shibu Soren.

-In 2014, state election BJP coalition got majority in Assembly and Raghubar Das become the Chief Minister of Jharkhand, another politician associated with Jamsedhpur.

 Education

 There are various Higher Secondary schools in Dumka: